Frequently Asked Questions

 No. The law has been in effect since 1959 and is titled DECRETO 1513/1959, de 18 deAgosto.
 There have been several amendments to the law since then that extend the scope of the establishments covered but the basic principles remain the same.

-In the past the Guardia Civil have concentrated on collecting the details from the hotels but since 2015 they have extended the enforcement of the law to all the types of accomodation that it covers.
+In the past the Guardia Civil have concentrated on collecting the details from the hotels but since 2015 they have extended the enforcement of the law to all the types of holiday rental accommodation.

 What is the law for?